epigno/epigno-tech-blog/content/articles/en/coding-hygiene.md

 If no component or sub-component exists for the given changeset, feel free to leave out "`[$component]`" or "`$subComponent:`" from the title.

+$Title should not be too long, it should be a title.
+Using an action verb describing the change is a good idea.
+For example: "Add feature X", not "Adds", not "Added", not "Adding", simply "Add").

+For readability, the body of the commit message should be wrapped at the 72-character column, except for quoted material that has a specific line format.

 If in doubt look at the commit history and be consistent with existing, similar commits.